Frequently Asked Questions

 A tintype is technically a negative of an image exposed directly onto an enamel coated plate of metal (traditionally very thin "Japanned" steel; in modern use, usually enamel coated aluminum).
 Each tintype is one-of-a-kind and can only be duplicated by scanning or taking a photo of the tintype itself.
 It can be thought of as a very elaborate, oldee-timey Polaroid.
 We like to think of them as small chemical paintings.
 We use antique equipment, handmade chemical formulas and the same process photographers used during the mid-1800s.

 Do you do portraits?

 Yes, indeed!
-We offer private tintype portrait sessions by appointment on nights and weekends at our studio in historic Pioneer Square / downtown Seattle (1st & Cherry).
+We offer private tintype portrait sessions by appointment, generally on nights and weekends, at our studio in historic Pioneer Square / downtown Seattle (1st & Cherry).
 We don't charge a session or shoot fee for in-studio sessions; you simply pay for the number of tintypes you'd like to take home!

 How do I book a session?